JosephRichey/fire-data/README.md

 ### Training Attendance

 This is the most tried and tested app currently.
 This allows people to check in and out of trainings for training hours.
+The admin password to sign everyone out is "positconf2024".

 Upcoming features include: